42Core-vvoronts/philosophers/README.md

 Two implementations of the Dining philosophers problem:

 > [!WARNING]
-> Project is not finished yet
+> Part with semaphores is not finished yet

-- Thread-safe implementation using mutexes
+- Thread-based implementation using mutexes
 - Process-based implementation using semaphores

 ## Introduction